istmobiome/istmobiome-web/content/guide/leray-2020/index.md

 ---
 title: "Field guide to corals & other macro-invertebrates of the Eastern Pacific coast of Panama"
+summary: "Includes species reported on coral reefs in the Coiba National Park and the Pearl Islands."
 authors:
 - Matthieu Leray